Summer Savings!

 Many small businesses aim for a net profit margin of 10%, although this will depend on your industry.

-Beyond profitability, there are other ratios that the P&L can help you calculate.
+Beyond profitability, the P&L can also help you calculate other ratios.
 But you’ll need the help of the balance sheet.

 Other key ratios you’ll want to look at are efficiency ratios.
 These assess how well a company uses its resources.
 They use one item from the P&L and one from the balance sheet.

 The accounts receivable turnover ratio shows how well a business is managing accounts receivable.
 Accounts receivable is the amount of money that your customers owe you.
-You’ve already sent them the products, but haven’t collected payment yet.
-It’s sales divided by the average accounts receivable.
-The accounts receivable turnover ratio shows how well you’re collecting that money.
+You’ve already sent them the products but haven’t collected payment yet.
+Here’s the formula:

 A low or declining accounts receivable turnover shows a declining ability to collect customer payments.

-The inventory turnover ratio tells how well a company is managing inventory.
-The formula for the inventory turnover ratio is the COGS divided by the average inventory.
+The inventory turnover ratio tells how well a company is managing inventory, and the formula is:

 You can also use an inventory turnover calculator to help you see how your business is doing.